merciremi/remicodes/_pages/11_work.md

 permalink: /work/
 ---

-Need a Ruby on Rails developer?
+👋 Do you need a Ruby on Rails developer?
 Look no further!
 I'm available for consulting and freelance work for Ruby on Rails shops.

+Your being here probably means you’re interested in working with me.
+Already know we’re a match?
+[Shoot me an email](mailto:hello@remimercier.com).
+If not, let me tell you what to expect.

-## Who am I?
+## Who I am

-I'm a freelance software developer.
+I'm a freelance software developer, a writer, and a former stained-glass master (yup).

-I help companies **build reliable features faster and better**.
+I help companies **build reliable products faster and better**.

 The main areas I can leverage within your team are **domain modeling, testing, and OOP**.

-I identify myself <mark>as a product-minded engineer</mark>: I like to start from a customer problem and solve it throughout the stack, all the way to production.
+I identify as <mark>as a product-minded engineer</mark>: I like to start from a customer problem and solve it throughout the stack, all the way to production.

 I've been a professional developer since 2019.
 Before becoming a programmer, I worked in tech as a product and marketing manager for startups.
 Before that?
 [It's quite the story.]({{site.baseurl}}/from-stained-glass-master-to-software-developer/)

 My go-to languages are [Ruby]({{site.baseurl}}/series/ruby/) and [Ruby on Rails]({{site.baseurl}}/series/rails/) (each with their respective toolbox).
-Mostly, I use *boring technologies* - Postgres, Redis, Sidekiq, vanilla Javascript, [RSpec]({{site.baseurl}}/series/ruby/), Git, etc.
+Mostly, I use *boring technologies* - PostgreSQL, Redis, Sidekiq, vanilla JavaScript, [RSpec]({{site.baseurl}}/series/ruby/), Git, etc.

-## Services
+## How I can help

-Based on your needs, I can build apps from scratch, work on existing codebases, and everything in-between.
-My customers value my proactive communication and my getting things done right:
+I either work on existing codebases or build applications from scratch.
+My customers value my proactive communication, my ability to make complex topics easy to understand, and my knack for writing reliable code that Just Works™.

+My typical contributions include:
 - [designing and implementing features]({{site.baseurl}}/refactoring-in-practice/),
 - [writing specifications]({{site.baseurl}}/how-to-write-better-specifications/),
 - [codebase consolidation]({{site.baseurl}}/complexities/),